-Elizabeth Shewark received an F32 Ruth L. Kirschstein National Research Service Award Individual Postdoctoral Fellowship and is completing this fellowship at Michigan State University with Dr. Alexandra Burt.
+Elizabeth Shewark continues her F32 Ruth L. Kirschstein National Research Service Award Individual Postdoctoral Fellowship at Michigan State University with Dr. Alexandra Burt.
 At Michigan State, Liz is examining the context of competence and the roles of neighborhood, genotype, and development.
-Currently, she has three first-authored publications.
+She is currently preparing a K award submission to NIH for February 2022.
+Liz has five first-authored publications.

 Liz believes the Strumpf Scholar Award helped provide her with the time needed to publish, develop, and receive a NRSA grant.
 The award also helped her receive additional methodological and statistical training, as well as training in a new substantive area of behavioral genetics.
 These opportunities, in turn, will allow her to become more competitive for pursuing an academic position at a major research university.